martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 4.4.0
+The present version is 4.4.3
 New features:
 - OpenMPI support (only available for number of tries)
+- OpenMP parallelisation for independent live point search
 - New user function calling method
 - Add Windows support
 - New build system generator (CMake)